-Black PR according to some means that no matter what they say, as long as they say it.
-Just a few years ago, this saying may have been true.
-Today, it is certainly impossible to agree with him.
-The whole industry, really public relations suffers from bad PR.
-It is black PR that makes it perceived as a corporate tool to hide the truth.
-Black PR is creating positive messages based on bad news.
-Has your company leaked hazardous substances?
-One of the parts of the car turned out to be defective?
-Someone famous had an accident while driving under the influence of alcohol?
-No problem… call the PR team.
+Black PR, according to some, means that it doesn't matter how they talk, as long as they talk.
+Until a few years ago, this saying may have had a point.
+Today, one can certainly disagree with it.
+In fact, the entire public relations industry suffers from bad PR.
+It is black PR that makes it perceived as a corporate tool for hiding the truth.
+Black PR is the creation of positive messages based on bad news.
+There has been a hazardous substance spill at your company?
+One of your car parts turned out to be faulty?
+Someone you know caused an accident while driving under the influence of alcohol?
+No problem... call in the PR team.
 This perception of PR has made us all suffer the consequences.

-Posting negative news.
-Preparing false statements from "anonymous third parties".
-Create negative or misleading content on small but powerful websites.
-Payable use of the services of unscrupulous "journalists".
-Generating large amounts of negative social media posts.
-Saturating search results with negative content to lower positive results.
-Here is what, among others there is black PR.
-These are just examples of the growing and risky "new category" of the industry public relations.
+Saturating search results with negative content in order to lower positive results.
+This is what black PR is, among other things.
+These are just examples of a growing and risky 'new category' of industry public relations.
 The industry, which in its essence was born to care for a good image, acceptance and kindness towards the activities of a given person or organization.
 Each honest PR agency it works in this spirit.

 Your company fell victim to black PR?